Android-for-Python/Android-for-Python-Users/README.md

 Alone, this does not allow us to combine routines and coroutines.
 An app can't directly call a coroutine from, say, a Kivy UI event such as a Button event.
 But an app can do this indirectly.

 The details are different for the `trio` and `asyncio` packages.
-But the approac is the same, a co-rountine is scheduled on the async loop from a routine.
+But the approach is the same, a co-rountine is scheduled on the async loop from a routine.

 ### trio